lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

   <pc group of size 64 with 6 generators> ]
 gap> List(last,IdGroup);
 [ [ 64, 52 ], [ 64, 53 ], [ 64, 54 ] ]
+gap> AllSmallGroups(64, IsAbelian);
+[ <pc group of size 64 with 6 generators>, <pc group of size 64 with 6 generators>, <pc group of size 64 with 6 generators>,
+  <pc group of size 64 with 6 generators>, <pc group of size 64 with 6 generators>, <pc group of size 64 with 6 generators>,
+  <pc group of size 64 with 6 generators>, <pc group of size 64 with 6 generators>, <pc group of size 64 with 6 generators>,
+  <pc group of size 64 with 6 generators>, <pc group of size 64 with 6 generators> ]
+gap> Size(last);
+11
+gap> AllSmallGroups(64, IsSolubleGroup);;
+gap> Size(last);
+267
 ~~~
 {: .output}

+`SmallGroupsInformation` gives us basic informations about the small groups of a given size as well as precomputed
+information about these groups.
+The fuction `AllSmallGroups` returns all small groups with a given size provided as the argument.
+However, it is possible
+to use a filter to search for small groups of a given size with additional properies such as abelian groups,
+groups with given nilpotency class, cyclic groups and soluble groups.

 We would like to use our own testing function, which we will create here,
 using inline notation (available for one-argument functions):